wutron/dlcpar/README.txt

 DLCpar citation:
 Wu, Rasmussen, Bansal, Kellis.
-Most Parsimonious Reconciliation in the Presence of Gene Duplication, Loss, and Deep Coalescence.
+Most Parsimonious Reconciliation in the Presence of Gene Duplication, Loss, and Deep Coalescence using Labeled Coalescent Trees.
-In prep.
+Genome Research (24)3:475-486, 2014.

 This package includes the Python source code of the DLCpar program, as well as several useful utilities for working with LCTs.